ishaanshah/GSoC-Proposal/Proposal.md

 | last_updated  | long integer         | not nullable |

 # Timeline
+## Community Bonding Period
+I will use this time to discuss implementation details with mentors and finalize the Mock UI.
+I will start configuring the ListenBrainz server to use `Typescript` and the Spark server to start generating statistics.
 ## Phase 1
 I would implement the basic and easy to implement graphs in this period.
 The graphs that would be completed in this phase would be `Listen History`, `Daily Activity`, `Top Entity` and `User History`.
 ## Phase 2